How to rosin a bow

 What is rosin and why to rosin a bow

 If we don’t rosin a bow, it produces virtually no sound.
-Rosin sticks to cuticles of bow hair and creates traction between strings and a bow.
-It’s just friction, like friction between shoes and the floor, or friction between tires and the road, or even better when athletes use chalk for stabler grip.
-That is very similar to rosin, which is applied to bow hair to create friction.
-Then, when we draw a bow, it pulls a string, which vibrating, makes a sound of a musical note.
+Rosin sticks to cuticles of bow hair and creates traction between the strings and the bow.
+It’s just friction, like friction between shoes and the floor, or friction between tires and the road, or even better, when athletes use chalk for a stronger grip.
+That is very similar to rosin, which we apply to bow hair to create friction.
+Then, when we draw a bow, it pulls a string, which vibrates and makes the sound of a musical note.

 Types of rosins

 There are hundreds of different rosins on the market—dark rosins, used in dry climates, and light rosins that work better in humid climates.
-There are good ones and “ok” ones.
-Among many of them, my favorite ones are Hill, Bernandel, Jade, Melos from Greece, Andrea, Liebenzeller, and finally Bakers rosin which is produced in tiny quantities and there is even a waiting list to order one.
-I did not try it yet but heard a lot of good things about it from very respected musicians.
-And yes, it is hand-made.
+There are good ones and ones that are just okay.
+Among many of them, my favorite ones are Hill, Bernandel, Jade, Melos from Greece, Andrea, Liebenzeller, and finally Bakers hand-made rosin which is produced in tiny quantities, requiring a waiting list to order one.
+I have not tried it yet but heard a lot of good things about it from very respected musicians.

 Here is an excellent example of a well-rosined bow

 Here is a photo of an under-rosined bow

 See transparent white color ( unrosined) compared to more creamy white color.